tamietta/phase-0-tracks/css/css-review-and-reflect.md

 **What are the three ways to link a CSS rule to an HTML document?
 Which one is the best and why?**

 * **External Style Sheet**
-This is done by referencing the location of the external style sheet in a `<link>` tag.
+This is done by referencing the location of the external style sheet using a `<link>` tag.
 This must be included within the HTML's `<head>` element.
-This is most advisable method of the three.
+This is the most advisable method of the three.
 External style sheets facilitate reuse across an arbitrary number of HMTL files.
-They are also easily edited, independent of the HTML files, to which they are linked.
+They are also easily edited, independent of the HTML files to which they are linked.
 In addition, they enable code modularity, essential for clean code maintenance.
 ```
 <head>
     <link rel="stylesheet", href="CSS_file_location", type="text/css">